christianhelle/christianhelle.github.io/_posts/2023/2023-02-09-atc-cosmos.md

 ## Unit Testing

 The `ICosmosReader<T>` and `ICosmosWriter<T>` interfaces can easily be mocked, but there might be cases where you would want to fake it instead.
-For this purpose you can use the `FakeCosmosReader<T>` or `FakeCosmosWriter<T>` classes from the `Atc.Cosmos.Testing` namespace contains the following fakes.
+For this purpose, you can use the `FakeCosmosReader<T>` or `FakeCosmosWriter<T>` classes from the `Atc.Cosmos.Testing` namespace contains the following fakes.
 For convenience, Atc.Cosmos.Testing provides the `FakeCosmos<T>` class which fakes both the reader and writer

 Based on the example in the beginning of this post, let's say we have a component called `FooService` which can do CRUD operations over the `FooResource`